This page was last updated by Bernard Preston on 28th March, 2020.

 Add about three litres of boiling water to a large pot, add your concentrate which you can see in the bucket above, bring to the boil, and simmer gently for fifteen minutes.
 You need to stir periodically.

-I've always used Coopers from Australia but, with the demise of the South African Rand, it has become prohibitively expensive.
-Now I'm using a local NFP product; it's fine; you shop around in your neck of the woods.
+I have always used Coopers from Australia but, with the demise of the South African Rand, it has become prohibitively expensive.
+Now I am using a local beer product; it is fine; you shop around in your neck of the woods.

 Cool as quickly as you can by placing the pot partly submerged in a large bucket of cold water.
 Leave the tap running slowly.
 Getting the temperature right is a vital part of making honey mead.